 It's important for all the components to be assessed in a clinical and radiological examination to determine the extent of the problem before your treatment can be recommended and individualised.
 Since these disorders can be aggravated by stress, tensing of the masticatory muscles, jaw discrepancies, your recommended treatment will depend on your individual needs and might involve your dentist, physiotherapist, orthodontist, maxillofacial surgeon and possibly a psychologist or psychiatrist.
 Left untreated, your TMD problems may become more severe over time.

-Common TMJ treatment involves dietary adjustments, bite plate therapy, non-steroidal anti-inflammatory medication, laser treatment, injecting of botox medication, occlussal adjustments by an orthodontist.
-Treatment may also involve temporomandibular joint surgery or orthognathic surgery by a maxillofacial and oral surgeon.
+Common TMD treatment involves dietary adjustments, bite plate therapy, non-steroidal anti-inflammatory medication, laser treatment, and injection of botulinum toxin into the painful muscles.
+Surgery is seldom indicated and might include temporomandibular joint surgery or orthognathic surgery.